How to Sell Digital Products Online: Courses, Templates, and Downloads

 How to Deliver Digital Products Automatically

 The technical requirement for digital product delivery is straightforward: when someone pays, they need to receive access or a download link immediately and automatically, without you doing anything manually.
 Every minute between payment confirmation and delivery is a minute where the buyer's confidence in the purchase is at its most fragile.
-The traditional way to handle this has been to use a dedicated digital product platform like Gumroad or a course platform like Teachable, which handle delivery and access in exchange for a percentage of every sale.
-Gumroad takes 10% on its free plan.
+The traditional way to handle this has been to use a dedicated digital product platform like <a href="/blog/best-gumroad-alternative-digital-products">Gumroad</a> or a course platform like <a href="/blog/how-to-build-online-course-website-without-teachable-kajabi">Teachable</a>, which handle delivery and access in exchange for a percentage of every sale.
+As of 2026, Gumroad charges 10% plus $0.50 per direct sale and a 30% cut on sales made through its Discover marketplace, on top of standard card processing.
 Teachable's transaction fees on lower tiers are comparable.
-For a business doing $5,000 a month in digital product revenue, those fees amount to $500 a month leaving the business in platform costs alone.
+For a business doing $5,000 a month in digital product revenue through Gumroad direct sales, those platform fees can exceed $650 a month before payment processing, money that leaves the business in platform costs alone.

-A properly built storefront with Stripe checkout and event-driven email automation can handle the entire delivery workflow without a third-party platform taking a cut.
+A properly built storefront with <a href="/blog/how-to-set-up-stripe-for-your-website">Stripe checkout</a> and event-driven email automation can handle the entire delivery workflow without a third-party platform taking a cut.
 When the Stripe payment webhook fires, it triggers an automated email with the download link or account access details.
 The customer receives access in seconds.
-You keep the revenue minus standard payment processing fees.
+You keep the revenue minus standard payment processing fees, which in the United States are 2.9% plus $0.30 per transaction on cards in 2026, with no platform override on top.
 The store is yours, the customer relationship is yours, and you are not subject to platform policy changes that can affect how your products appear or what fees you pay.

 Getting Your First Sales